Frequency tracking of atrial fibrillation using hidden Markov models.

 Publikation/Tidskrift/Serie: IEEE Transactions on Biomedical Engineering

 Dokumenttyp: Artikel i tidskrift

 Förlag: IEEE--Institute of Electrical and Electronics Engineers Inc.

-A Hidden Markov Model (HMM) is used to improve the robustness to noise when tracking the atrial fibrillation (AF) frequency in the ECG.
-Each frequency interval corresponds to a state in the HMM.
-Following QRST cancellation, a sequence of observed states is obtained from the residual ECG, using the short time Fourier transform.
-Based on the observed state sequence, the Viterbi algorithm, which uses a state transition matrix, an observation matrix and an initial state vector, is employed to obtain the optimal state sequence.
-The state transition matrix incorporates knowledge of intrinsic AF characteristics, e.g., frequency variability, while the observation matrix incorporates knowledge of the frequency estimation method and SNRs.
-An evaluation is performed using simulated AF signals where noise obtained from ECG recordings have been added at different SNR.
-The results show that the use of HMM considerably reduces the average RMS error associated with the frequency tracking: at 5 dB SNR the RMS error drops from 1.2 Hz to 0.2 Hz.
+A hidden Markov model (HMM) is employed to improve noise robustness when tracking the dominant frequency of atrial fibrillation (AF) in the electrocardiogram (ECG).
+Following QRST cancellation, a sequence of observed frequency states is obtained from the residual ECG, using the short-time Fourier transform.
+Based on the observed state sequence, the Viterbi algorithm retrieves the optimal state sequence by exploiting the state transition matrix, incorporating knowledge on AF characteristics, and the observation matrix, incorporating knowledge of the frequency estimation method and signal-to-noise ratio (SNR).
+The tracking method is evaluated with simulated AF signals to which noise, obtained from ECG recordings, has been added at different SNRs.
+The results show that the use of HMM improves performance considerably by reducing the rms error associated with frequency tracking: at 4-dB SNR, the rms error drops from 0.2 to 0.04 Hz.